Why did Fox News fire Tucker Carlson? Here are five theories

 Fox News announced it was “parting ways” with Carlson in a statement on Monday morning.

-At the end of the segment, Carlson told his viewers he would see them again on Monday.
+At the end of the segment, Carlson told his viewers he would see them again next week.

 The statement's language – and later comments by Fox News anchors – seemed to imply that Carlson and Fox split ways mutually, though the statement lacked any comment from Carlson.
 Later details suggested that Carlson was blindsided by the decision, which reportedly came from the top of the network as late as Monday morning.